smithtp/smithtp.github.io/_pages/research-interests.md

 Bacteria and archaea (collectively "prokaryotes") are globally ubiquitous and may comprise in the region of half of the Earth's total biomass.
-Understanding how these diverse micro-organisms are affected by temperature is therefore key to our understanding of the impacts of climate change.
+Understanding how these diverse micro-organisms are affected by temperature is therefore key to our understanding of the impacts of climate change on ecosystem functioning.

 My work on this broad topic can be roughly divided into two main aspects.
 Firstly, investigating how the evolution and adaptation of microbial metabolic rates is